 The authority and procedure for adoption of a rule to assist in the implementation, administration, or enforcement of a provision of the City Code is provided in Chapter 1-2 of the City Code.
-The authority to regulate customer installation of Socket-Mounted Transfer Switch Devices requirements is established in Chapter 15-9 of the City Code.
+The authority to regulate construction requirements is established in Chapter 15-9 of the City Code.